oischinger/ha_vicare/README.md

 ## Why an unofficial integration?

-⚠️ As the only maintainer of this integration did not allow me to maintain it up to the [standards of a Home Assistant Core](https://developers.home-assistant.io/docs/integration_quality_scale_index).
-The interest in this integration grew rapidly and I could not keep up with it.
+⚠️ I stopped maintaining the official integration due to lack of time.

-Nevertheless I decided to still publish my work as a custom integration.
-Feel free to use it but please understand that I have very little time to work on it.
+Nevertheless I decided to publish my work as a custom integration since it supports a few things which the official integration doesn't (e.g. support for more than a single device) and it comes with end-to-end tests.

 Please refer to the [Changelog](CHANGELOG.md) to see what changed compared to the [Official Home Assistant ViCare integration](https://www.home-assistant.io/integrations/vicare).